 Uncertain Gray (SW6234) is foggy blue gray medium paint color.
 Expect this shade to be more of a cool gray with blue undertones, giving it a sophisticated, neutral look – ideal if you want to avoid a baby blue paint.

-Would you say it’s blue, or does it look gray to you?
+Would you say this blue gray house looks mostly blue, or would you describe it as gray?
 Are you uncertain?
-I love a good gray that makes you ask yourself that question.
+I love a good paint color that makes you ask yourself that question, because that in between shade makes for a sophisticated color of blue.
 In my mind- that makes Uncertain Gray the ideal shade of blue-gray paint.

 But don’t go in with a few gallons of paint fully expecting this shade to make your walls gray, or totally blue, or you will be disappointed!
 (And out of a lot of cash!)